Architecture & Standards Use Details

 - Services offered - these address the "mission" concern, and are typically illustrated by service packages.
 In SET-IT, service package diagrams may be graphically customized and modified to address specific project implementation choices and constraints.

-- Elements that are part of the project, including those that already exist and those that will be built as part of the project - like those in the regional architecture these are instantiations of physical objects.
+- Elements that are part of the project, including those that already exist and those that will be built as part of the project - like those in the regional architecture these are instantiations of physical objects from ARC-IT.

 - Information exchanges between elements - these are instantiations of information flows, much like in the regional architecture.